cloudfoundry-attic/cf-abacus/etc/concourse/README.md

 fly --target=lite unpause-pipeline --pipeline=monitor-abacus
 ```

 ## Docker files

-The `docker` directory contains several `Dockerfile`s used to build the images used in the pipeline.
+The `docker` directory contains the `Dockerfile`s needed to build the custom images used in the pipeline.

 You can build and push the images to your own repo, using the `publish` script:
 ```bash